-As I travel the country meeting and speaking with other Purposeful Women, I find a similar thread running through their conversations and frustrations:
+As I travel the country meeting and speaking with other Women, I find a similar thread running through their conversations and frustrations:

 Where will you be in 12 months?

 Sound familiar?
-We can rehash the past and the journey that brought us to this point, but other that using it as a learning tool, the past is past – it is time to put it behind us and figure out what we going to do to make tomorrow different from today.
+We can rehash the past and the journey that brought us to this point, but other than using it as a learning tool, the past is past – it is time to put it behind us and figure out what we going to do to make tomorrow different from today.

 In my book, The Working Woman’s GPS: when the plan to have it all has led you astray, I talk about the importance of taking an inventory of your tools and resources, the people you surround yourself with and your daily and monthly feelings toward your life.
 The exercises give you an opportunity to look for negative trends that take you off the path of your best life.